Skip to the main content.

 Introduction

 Knowing medical school acceptance rates will allow you to accurately gauge your competitiveness for medical school admission.
 One trend regarding medical school acceptance rates is that they have been steadily decreasing over the past several years because medical school admissions is becoming increasingly more competitive.
+In 2025, 44.5 percent of applicants were accepted to allopathic (or MD-granting) medical schools.
 That said, there is a huge range of medical school acceptance rates.

 Allopathic Medical School Acceptance Rates